 Goldfarb School of Nursing at Barnes-Jewish College supports our students who serve in the National Guard, Reserves, or inactive reserve components of the military.
 The College seeks to reasonably accommodate absences due to a required military reserve obligation when a student misses a class, examination, lab simulation or clinical assignment due to a required intermittent military duty.
 Students requesting an excused absence due to a required intermittent duty must meet with their course leader and submit written notification during the first week of the term.
-Request forms may be obtained from the Student Support Services Department, the student's Academic and Student Support Advisors or are available on the college website.
+Request forms may be obtained from the Student Support Services Advisors.